Expanding youth services

 Our 2020 Vision is a Journey of Hope to build a stronger foundation of grief support for youth.
 Building on the success of our biannual camps, we are launching our new youth programming including:

-A four-day Songwriters Camp aimed to articulating loss in the words of youth ages 14 to 17 who are currently experiencing loss.
-Twelve students from Regina high schools will work with staff at Regina School of Rock the week of April 14 – 17, 2020 at a Day Camp from 10 am to 3 pm.
+A Songwriters Day Camp aimed to articulating loss in the words of youth ages 14 to 17 who are currently experiencing loss.
+Twelve students from Regina high schools will work with staff at Regina School of Rock the week of August 25 - 28, 2020 at a Day Camp from 10 am to 3 pm.
 Student musicians will later add music to the lyrics to give wings to their words.

 Youth art therapy grief programming;

 Youth grief educational webinars targeting for care providers, guidance counsellors, and health care providers